nf-osi/nfportalutils/README.md

 The goal of `nfportalutils` is to provide convenience functions for project and (meta)data management in the NF-OSI data portal scope.
 Currently, `develop` branch is default so package install and docs refer to code in this branch.

+> [!WARNING]
+> For the last relatively stable version of `nfportalutils`, please install at https://github.com/nf-osi/nfportalutils/releases/tag/v0.9500-presynapser.
+>
+> Currently, the package is in a refactoring period where usage is complex because of the coexistence of both `synapser` and separate `synapseclient` import.
+> This will be updated when everything is 100% refactored to `synapser`.

 ## Docs

 :point_right: [Package documentation!](https://nf-osi.github.io/nfportalutils/)